-- Text messages to community members who opt-in to receive these types of alerts. - Mandatory email notification to all employees and students. - Push to the UW Oshkosh and University Police Department Facebook pages. - Push to the UW Oshkosh and University Police Department Twitter accounts. - Push to the digital clock system located throughout the Oshkosh campus. - Push notification to users who have the UWO Mobile App downloaded on their phone.
+- Text messages to community members who have not opted out of receiving these types of alerts. - Desktop notifications to all campus owned computers. - Mandatory email notification to all employees and students. - Push to the UW Oshkosh and University Police Department Facebook pages. - Push to the UW Oshkosh and University Police Department and X (formerly known as Twitter). - Push notification to users who have the UWO Mobile App downloaded on their phone.